Tue, September 10, 2019 5:30 PM Tue, October 15, 2019 7:30 PM

-This five-week workshop will have a maximum of ten participants, accepted on a first come, first serve basis.
+This six-week workshop will have a maximum of eight participants, accepted on a first come, first serve basis.
 We will get to know one another and our goals.
 We will do some generative work, talk a lot about process and some about craft, and create a generous circle of (gentle) feedback.

 To apply, please send a one or two paragraph letter of introduction describing your work and your intentions via the contact page.
 We will then contact you requesting a 10-15 page writing sample.
 This is an opportunity to offer time, dedication, and the gift of reflection to the writing project of your choice—perhaps something new, or a manuscript you’ve been working on (or dreaming of working on) for years.